andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

     * a ``Jet`` object with ``name`` **test**,
     * using as electron distribution the **lppl** model, that is a log-parabola with a low-energy power-law branch.

-(a  working directory ``jet_wd`` will be created, this directory can be deleted when all the precesses of your script are done)
+(a  working directory ``jet_wd`` will be created, this directory can be deleted when all the processes of your script are done)

 For a list of possible distribution you can run the command